Upgrading Self-Managed Commerce

 Identify modernizations: Do the following:

-- Review the documentation and technology stack for the new version of Elastic Path
+- Review the documentation and technology stack for the new version of Self-Managed Commerce

-- Review the Elastic Path Release Notes, for the current version of Elastic Path and for all versions until the version you are upgrading to or other details
+- Review the Release Notes, for the current version of Self-Managed Commerce and for all versions until the version you are upgrading to or other details

 Review version-specific upgrade notes: Review the upgrade notes for your target version and all intermediate versions since your current version.